Dynamics of large cooperative pulsed-coupled networks: Introduction

+Although the characteristic function $\nu$ is assumed to be invariant with time $t$, the payoff vector changes with $t$, because the satisfaction variables evolve on time, and the interactions among the cells are not constantly applied at any time.
+In fact $\Delta_{j,i}$ is effectively added to the satisfaction variable $S_i$ just at the instants for which the cell $j$ spikes.
+So ${\mathcal N}$ is an evolutive coalitional game: its solutions depend on time.

+In Definition \ref{definitionSincronizacion} we define the global synchronization phenomenon of the network ${\mathcal N}$ as the recurrent exhibition - infinitely many times in the future - of the so called \lq\lq grand coalition\rq\rq.
+Precisely, all the cells of the network compose a single cluster: all of them spike simultaneously, and this phenomenon occurs infinitely many times.
+In Theorem \ref{theoremFullCooperativism} we prove that, if the number $m$ of players is large enough in relation with the minimum positive interaction (namely, $m$ is large compared with the minimum payoff component at any instant), then the global synchronization occurs recurrently.
+Nevertheless, between two instants $t^*_2 > t^*_1$ when the grand coalition is exhibited, there may appear many coalitions or clusters that are smaller than the grand coalition.
+In Theorem \ref{TheoremPart(e)} we prove that if more different coalitions recurrently appear in the future, then the amount of information of the global dynamics of the network increases.

-The mathematical model of the network ${\mathcal N} $ that we study in this paper can be considered, in a wide sense, an evolutive game represented by a graph with bi-directed weighted edges.
-The cooperativism hypothesis in the interactions among the individuals works similarly to the \em imitate the best \em strategy in the game, which produce players that slowly adopt a myopic behaviour (\cite{golman}).
-In fact, by hypothesis, the cells ignore the global behaviour of the whole network.
-Nevertheless, the model that we study differs from the models that are usually investigated in Game Theory, even from those that focus on evolutive games (e.g. \cite{golman,elvio2009,miltaich}): For instance, in our case, each cell or player $i$ decides \em the instants when it acts \em in the network, by integrating the states of its own internal dynamics with the actions that it had received from the other players.
-In other words, there does not exist a forcing external mechanism that makes all the players interact neither simultaneously nor continuously on time sharing a resource.
-As a counterpart, the cell has no alternative to decide, among several strategies, its actions on the network.
-Each cell is not an optimizer.
-It is just a deterministic dynamical system whose state suffers instantaneous changes according to the states of the other cells, and conversely.
+In spite that the network can be studied as a coalitional evolutive game, it has some important differences from the models that are usually investigated in Game Theory, even from those that focus on evolutive games (e.g. \cite{golman,elvio2009,miltaich}): For instance, in our model, each cell or player $i$ decides \em the instants when it acts \em in the network, by integrating the states of its own internal dynamics with the actions (or payoffs) that it had received from the other players.
+So, there does not exist a forcing external mechanism making the players interact sharing a resource.
+As a counterpart, neither the cell nor the coalition, has an alternative to decide how to choose among several strategies, its actions on the network.
+The cells and the coalitions are not optimizers.
+The network is just a deterministic dynamical system whose state suffers instantaneous changes according to the states of its cells and, as a result of the positive interactions among the cells, it shows patterns of coalitions that spike simultaneously infinitely many times in the future.